 Travel Preparation

-I have reviewed the following resources concerning my travel destination during the planning stages and will continue to review these resources up to my departure.
+I have reviewed all of the following resources concerning my travel destination during the planning stages and will continue to review these resources up to my departure.

 Centers for Disease Control (CDC) guidance: before and after travel

 DOS Travel Advisories; also review the U.S. Embassy’s web page for your destination country linked in the Travel Advisory